ksylvan/AnsibleLaptop/README.md

 | my_yum_repos | List of extra repositories |
 | my_packages | List of packages to install |

-The `.ansible_laptop.yml` file contains the customizations and can be backed up and restored onto a new machine to recreate the setup.

-The `my_yum_repos` contains information for setting up external repositories (such as google-chrome).
+The variable `my_yum_repos` contains information for setting up external repositories (such as google-chrome).
 For example:

     my_yum_repos:
       google-chrome: